 - Any student who receives all W's, F's, WN's, I's, and/or FN's at the end of any fall term will lose their scholarship for all subsequent semesters.

-- Freshmen Probation - Freshmen students will have until the end of the Summer II term to obtain a cumulative 3.000 GPA.
+- Freshmen Probation - Freshmen students will have until the end of the Summer II term to obtain an overall 3.000 GPA.
 They must also successfully complete 30 ASUJ credit hours (Fall, Spring, and both Summer I and Summer II combined) following their freshmen year or they will forfeit the scholarship for all subsequent semesters.
 All classes taken during probation for hour and GPA deficit must be ASUJ hours.
 Probation is not available for any subsequent semesters.